Gabrielle and the Doodleman: Premise

-The story is about Gabrielle, a paraplegic girl after a car accident at age three and is wheelchair bound.
+The story is about Gabrielle, a girl who becomes paraplegic after a car accident at age three and uses a wheelchair.
 Gabrielle spends much of her time using her computer and gets involved in a life and death battle with characters from her computer game (she can be seen playing "Space Invaders" at the beginning of the film), and in particular "Doodleman", that help her through a difficult time.
 Matthew Kelly played a James Bond like character "Doodleman", with Eric Sykes as the Genie, Windsor Davies as the characters Ringmaster, Black Knight and an Ugly Sister.
 Prudence Oliver played the main character Gabrielle and Anna Dawson played the Wicked Witch.
 Singer-songwriter Lynsey de Paul, played the characters Miss Moneypocket (a Miss Moneypenny type character) and Dandini.
 Gareth Hunt played Mike as well as the King and Baron Hardup.
 Comedienne Josephine Tewson played Mrs. Briggs and the Fairy Godmother.
 Bob Todd (real name Brian Todd) was Merlin as well as an Ugly Sister and Pierre Picton, the last surviving clown from Bertram Mills Circus, played the Clown.